PuChan-HCI/myweb/Python/3D-AR-Stylus/Readme.md

 ```
 pip install requirements.txt
 ```
+If you use Anaconda environment, you may do it beforehand
+'''
+conda install wrapt
+'''

 ## Run the program
 Show the local & global pose information (use 'space' key to switch between them)